ORIGINAL RESEARCH article

 These people represent the age group of the adults that make up the club.
 In addition to this age group, many children and adolescents are present in the dojo.
 However, the people that could be in the 20 to 30s, for some reason unknown to us, are not present in this dojo.
 Unfortunately, this data did not attract our attention during the period of immersion in the field, which would have led us to its timely investigation.
 Anyway, we find that this is the reality of this club and we are not generalizing it or forcing its extension to all other dojos that are dedicated to the practice of sports karate.
 Some results may be transferable, in fact, but further investigation would be necessary to prove or deny such transferability.

 We obtained written authorization from the owner/sensei of the dojo to proceed with the research.
 All the interviews we did had an oral and written presentation of the research objectives, its justification, the researchers' data and that the study was part of a doctoral project.
 All respondents were left with a copy of the document signed by us and we also had copies signed by them giving consent.
 The study was approved by the Ethics Committee of the Universidad Autónoma de Madrid.
-In order to preserve the participants' identities, we will not mention their names at any time.
-The table that we presented earlier is only for guidance to readers about the general framework that is presented in the dojo.
-In no way does it intend to expose the interviewees.
+In order to preserve the participants' identities, we will not mention their names at any time, just using random letters to designate their interviews' quotes.

 Monist and Dualist View